wenoptics/zbar/README.md

 Feature Added(wenop)
 ====================
-[Patches `processor.c`](https:///) to make it possible to set pre-scale value for the camera in Python, as with '--prescale' arguments when execute 'zbarcam'.
+[Patches `processor.c`](https://github.com/wenoptics/zbar/blob/1ae421974cafafd8b427788948215fbf8bddfc8b/processor.c) to make it possible to set pre-scale value for the camera in Python, as with `--prescale` arguments when execute 'zbarcam'.

 I set pre-scale to a relatively low resolution to make zbarcam process faster on Raspiberry Pi.
 See the example.